gjtorikian/panda-docs/README.md

 ## Jade templates

-You'll must have at least one Jade file called _layout.jade_ in your _/templates_ directory.
-This acts as the base template for all your generated files.
+You have to specify at least one Jade file as a template for your pages.
 Within your Jade template, you have access to the following variables:

 * `content` is the transformed HTML content of your Markdown file
 * `metadata` is an object containing your document-based metadata values